Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``I skimmed the terms and conditions on privacy information for ChatGPT and Gemini.'' \end{quote}

 P20 described her approach of summarizing the information using a GenAI tool:

-\begin{quote} ``Looking at the privacy statements they have, even though they make them very difficult and 50 or 60 pages long, where I can't really read through all of it, I end up having to use AI to summarize it.'' \end{quote}
+\begin{quote} ``Looking at the privacy statements they have, even though they make them very difficult and 50 or 60 pages long, I end up having to use AI to summarize it.'' \end{quote}